-Fall Chinook escapement goals and forecasts are currently under development for stocks south of the Elk River.
 These stocks are minor contributors to general season mixed-stock ocean fisheries.
 Standard fall Chinook spawning index escapement data were available for the smaller SOC rivers (Winchuck, Chetco, and Pistol rivers).
-The 2014 average density from standard survey areas was 32 adult spawners per mile (PFMC 2015, Appendix B, Table B-8).

-Quantitative abundance predictions are not made for these stocks, although general trends in stock abundance for SOC Chinook stocks are assessed through escapement indices (PFMC 2015, Chapter II, Table II-5 and Figure II-3).
+These had been used for assessment of the conservation objective for the SOC stocks prior to 2015.
+The 2015 average density from standard survey areas was 60 adult spawners per mile, the highest since 2009 (PFMC 2016, Appendix B, Table B-8).
+Beginning in 2015, for the SOC Chinook stock- complex, the conservation objective is assessed using the escapement estimate of naturally produced fall Chinook at Huntley Park on the Rogue River (PFMC 2016, Appendix B, Table B-10, Chapter II, Table II-5 and Figure II-3).